thunderbird/webext-compat-data/README.md

  - `bcd/*` : The webextension data from BCD, but with additional entries for Thunderbird.
  - `bcd+comm/*`: The webextension data from BCD, but with additional entries for Thunderbird, including Thunderbirds custom APIs.
- - `thunderbird_compat_data.json`: A single `JSON` file with compatibility information for all APIs supported by Thunderbird, excluding all other vendors.

 Work in progress - missing features
 ===================================